DominicMachado/DominicMachado.github.io/docs/latn-101-f21/unit-1.md

 ### Assessment
 &nbsp;
-Below are the dates on which your assessments:
+Below are the dates on which your assessments are due:
 - Wednesday, September 29 - Mastery quiz #1
 - Friday, October 1 - Translation #1 due [link coming]
 - Monday, October 4 - Composition #1 due [link coming]